BHABANIJ92/openspan-architecture/README.md

-# OpenSpan Architecture Model and Useful Functions
+# OpenSpan Architecture Model and Functions

-This repository contains a sample project of an OpenSpan Architecture Model that follows the best practices as well as some useful general functions.
+This repository contains a sample project of an OpenSpan Architecture Model that follows the best practices as well as some useful functions.

 ## List of functions available: